sandialabs/SRLS/README.md

 }
 ```

 This project was installed without lint support.
-Using lint is a major POS because of the boilerplate code that the CLI creates.
+Using lint is a major annoyance because of the boilerplate code that the CLI creates.
 If you chose to use lint, you will need to add rules in tslint.json to ignore warnings from generated code and do some minor edits to App.vue and HelloWorld.vue to remove some warnings.

 ```
 "rules": {